material-motion/material-motion/specifications/directors.md

 <p style="text-align:center"><tt>feature: post-setup transactions</tt></p>

-Directors may wish to register new Plans after `setUp` has been invoked.
+Directors may wish to register new plans after `setUp` has been invoked.

-**Transact API**: A Director may be provided with a *transaction initiation function*.
+**Transact API**: A director may be provided with a *transaction initiation function*.

 Example pseudo-code protocol:

-    TransactionDirector {
+    protocol TransactionDirecting {
       var transact // settable
     }